pommicket/bootstrap/05/README.md

 # endif
 ```
 If the `__linux__` macro is defined (to indicate that the target OS is linux),
-TCC will also define the `__linux__` macro.
-Unlike GCC, our compiler doesn't define the `__linux__` macro,
+tcc will also define the `__linux__` macro in any programs it compiles.
+Unlike gcc, our compiler doesn't define the `__linux__` macro,
-so when it's used to compile TCC, TCC won't define it either, no matter how many times you compile it
+so when it's used to compile tcc, tcc won't define it either, no matter how many times you compile it
 with itself!

 ## modifications of tcc's source code